 Italics should be used for words used as words (terms) in written context.
 Single quotations should be used for in-text quotations, direct speech, or words used in an ironic sense.
 Double quotations should be used for quotations within quotations.

 Please refer to the style guide for detailed examples.

 For submission requirements of artwork (illustrations, maps, tables, and figures), please refer to the Berghahn Books Artwork Submission Guidelines.

-Manuscripts that have been accepted for publication but do not conform to the Durkheimian Studies style will be returned to the author for amendment.
+Manuscripts accepted for publication that do not conform to the Durkheimian Studies style will be returned to the author for amendment.

 Authors published in Durkheimian Studies (DS) certify that their works are original and their own.
 The editors certify that all materials, with the possible exception of editorial introductions, book reviews, and some types of commentary, have been subjected to double-blind peer review by qualified scholars in the field.
 While every effort is made by the publishers and the editorial board to see that no inaccurate or misleading data, opinions, or statements appear in this journal, they wish to make it clear that the data and opinions appearing in the articles herein are the sole responsibility of the contributor concerned.
 For a more detailed explanation concerning these qualifications and responsibilities, please see the complete DS Ethics Statement.